NOTE: New WSU purchased computers are set up by the CAHNRS Computer Support Group

 Connecting to the Wired Network (jack in the wall):

 If your office has a CISCO digital phone you can plug the network cable into the back of it.
 Important, only one computer (no switches, hubs, etc.) can be connected this way.
-If you need to connect a switch for other computers, printers, etc. then you will need an additional port (wall jack) activated (called a data port).
+If you need to connect a switch to other computers, printers, etc. then you will need an additional port (wall jack) activated (called a data port).

 When assigned an office, the best thing to do is to record all the jack numbers (ex.
 202T:018) and send a request to the HELP DESK asking which jacks are active and whether or not it is a VOIP or a DATA port.